broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 }
 ```

-Can we compose lenses and prims generically in this way?
+Can we combine lenses and prims generically in this way?
 Of course we can.
 I like to call this function `zip` for both `Lens` and `Prism`:

 ```swift
 extension Lens {